RECREATION AND EVENTS

 Fireman’s Picnic & Pig Roast

-Welcome to the Phelps Fireman’s Picnic and Pig Roast held in the beginning of August, we start cooking 4 pigs on a open pit around midnight so they are done to perfection by 1 pm when the fun begins, besides all of the great food we also have 2 live bands, dancing, refreshments for all, games for kids and adults, raffles and we finish off the night with awesome firework’s display, an event we have been hosting for over 50 years.
+Welcome to the Phelps Fireman’s Picnic and Pig Roast held in Mid-July, we start cooking 4 pigs on a open pit around midnight so they are done to perfection by 1 pm when the fun begins, besides all of the great food we also have 2 live bands, dancing, refreshments for all, games for kids and adults, raffles and we finish off the night with awesome firework’s display, an event we have been hosting for over 50 years.

 Come join us for this fun, relaxing and delicious event!